Applied Behavior Analysis (ABA)

 2 Credits

-Students will learn to integrate knowledge, values, and skills to develop a professional level of practice with specific emphasis on applied behavioral analysis.
+Students will learn to integrate knowledge, values, and skills to develop a professional level of practice with specific emphasis on applied behavior analysis.
+Students complete 350 hours of supervised field experience focused on applying behavior analytic principles in professional practice.
+Supervision must meet the accreditation standards of the Behavior Analyst Certification Board (BACB).

 Prerequisite(s): ABA 5746* with a grade of C or higher